- Family and Parenting»

-The greatest #love you can give children is to let them know that you love them all the time and that your love for them never changes, no matter what happens.
-Each of us struggles with accepting ourselves. #Children are no exception.
+The greatest love you can give children is to let them know that you love them all the time and that your love for them never changes, no matter what happens.
+Each of us struggles with accepting ourselves.
+Children are no exception.
 Even at an early age they know whether they are loved or not.
 Our goal as parents should be to assure them that they are precious to us, not because of what they have or how well they perform, but because of whom they are.
-Children need to feel a part of the family.
-Though what makes one child feel loved emotionally is not always the thing that makes another child feel loved emotionally, but out of the listed ways your child must fit into one or more.
+Children need to feel that they are a part of the family.
+Though what makes one child feel loved emotionally is not always the thing that makes another child feel loved emotionally, but out of these six "Love Languages of Children," your child must fit into one or more.

 QUALITY TIME AND CAREFUL LISTENING

 Have you ever tried talking to someone about an important idea or thought who was obviously not listening?
 I’m sure you felt unimportant and discouraged.
 Next time, you hesitate to go to that person again for fear of more rejection.
 To say we love our children without giving them careful listening is hypocritical.
 They may sense by our attitude that we are concerned about what they are saying no matter how sensible or insignificant it seems.

 Maintaining steady eye contact, leaning forward, touching their hand or shoulder, setting aside the newspaper and magazine, turning off the television while listening to them actually says, “I really care about you.”
 In the hectic life of busy parents, there will undoubtedly be times when this is impossible, but if we consciously make the required effort, our children will come to appreciate us more and understand when they sometimes have to wait for a better time to convey their opinions.